Ovarian Cancer and Palliative Care

 Treating the Symptoms of Ovarian Cancer—How Palliative Care Can Help

 Surgery can cause serious pain.
 Palliative care teams specialize in treating and controlling symptoms such as pain.
-This is critical for your quality of life, and will enable you to complete your curative treatments and carry on with daily activities.
+This is critical for your quality of life.
+Controlling pain also helps you to complete your curative treatments and carry on with daily activities.

 Other symptoms of the disease and its treatment include bloating, painful swelling of the abdomen due to fluid buildup, persistent indigestion or gas, constipation, or changes in eating and in urinary habits.